The Tyrant Falls in Love

 The Tyrant Falls in Love (恋する暴君, Koisuru Bōkun) is a Japanese yaoi manga series written and illustrated by Hinako Takanaga.
 The Tyrant Falls in Love is a sequel to Takanaga's series Challengers.
-The series has appeared on manga best-seller lists both in Japan and in Germany, and the long-delayed US release has been labeled "one of the most highly-anticipated yaoi releases ever".
-The series is currently licensed in English by Juné.
-It is also licensed in German by Tokyopop Germany with the title Verliebter Tyrann, in Polish by Kotori with the title Zakochany tyran and in French by Taifu Comics with the title The Tyrant Who Fall in Love.
+The series has appeared on manga best-seller lists both in Japan and in Germany, and the long-delayed US release has been labeled "one of the most highly-anticipated Yaoi releases ever".
+The series is licensed in English by Juné.
+It is also licensed in German by Tokyopop Germany with the title Verliebter Tyrann, in Polish by Kotori with the title Zakochany Tyran, and in French by Taifu Comics with the title The Tyrant Who Fall in Love.

-In 2010, the first volume was adapted into a two-part OVA by Primetime.
+In 2010, the first volume was adapted into a two-part Original video animation (OVA) by Primetime.